History Of The Dakota People In Minnesota

 across the great lakes to

-the southern tip of Lake Superior where they settled and then made frequent
+the southern tip of Lake Superior where they settled and then (after a short time of warfare with the Dakota)

 At the time, intertribal marriages occasionally occurred.
-The French then instigated fights
+When the fur-bearing animals became scarce in the area, the French

 Band of Ojibwe) and the Mille Lacs Lake Dakota.
 The

-final Mille Lacs Lake area Ojibwe/Dakota "fight" occurred around 1750.
-The Ojibwe used French guns
+final Mille Lacs area Ojibwe/Dakota "fight" occurred around 1750.
+The Ojibwe used French guns, bullets

 force the Dakota from their Mille Lacs Lake homeland.